Our Team

 Social Worker

-karina is a settler of French & Slavic decent originally from Ottawa, which is on unceded Algonquin territories.
+karina is a settler of French & Slavic descent originally from Ottawa, which is on unceded Algonquin territories.
 They have been an uninvited guest on the stolen territories of the Skwxwú7mesh (Squamish), xʷməθkwəy̓əm (Musqueam), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations for the last 11 years.
 They are a registered clinical social worker (RCSW #12616) with an additional MA in Anthropology & Indigenous Health.
 They have been working in the mental health and substance use field for over a decade in direct service (traditional social work and clinical counselling), research, consulting, education and community organizing.
 They are passionate about youth mental wellness, substance use destigmatization, critical health research and gender-affirming care.
 When not working, they can be found dancing, reading, cycling or enjoying some vegan treats.

 karina